Paying Child Support

 Receiving Disability Payments and Child Supports

-If the disability money you receive are means (based on income) tested public assistance, then they are not income for child support.
+If the disability money you receive is means tested public assistance (based on income), it is not income for child support.
 One example is Supplement Security Income (SSI) received from the Social Security Administration.
-Social Security Disability Income is income because it is based on a person's employment before becoming disabled.
+SSI is a means-based benefit to recipients with limited income and resources.
+In contrast, Social Security Disability Income (SSDI) is considered income for child support purposes because it is not means-based, but rather is based on a person's employment before becoming disabled.

 A New Job and Child Support Modification